lupomikti/3dmigoto-ini-extension/README.md

 ## Development Info

 The main thing to note about how this project is set up in its current state is that instead of using YAML for the tmLanguage grammars and then converting to JSON, it uses TOML for them and then converts to JSON.
-The conversion is done with a simple script in the `bin` directory; the `package.json` is set up such that while in the project root, you can type `toml-to-json` in the CLI and it will perform the conversion -- no need for `npm run` (you do need to be sure to link it though by running `npm link`).
+The sublime-syntax files are also first written in TOML and then converted to YAML.
+The conversions are done with two simple scripts in the `bin` directory; the `package.json` is set up such that while in the project root, you can type `toml-to-json` or `toml-to-yaml` in the CLI and it will perform the intended conversion with no need for `npm run` (you do need to be sure to link them first though by running `npm link` in the project root; this only needs to be done once).

-There is also a counterpart for converting TOML to YAML for sublime-syntax support.

 #### VS Code Extension

-To build the VS Code Extension VSIX package while in its directory (vscode-ext), do one of the following:
+To build the VS Code Extension VSIX package while in its directory (vscode-ext), you will need to have installed `vsce` and then should do one of the following:

-1. `npm run build-vsce <version>`
+1. `cd vscode-ext && npm run build-vsce <version>`

-2. `vsce package <version> [--pre-release] --follow-symlinks --ignoreFile "..\.vscodeignore" --no-git-tag-version`
+2. `cd vscode-ext && vsce package <version> [--pre-release] --follow-symlinks --ignoreFile "..\.vscodeignore" --no-git-tag-version`

 `<version>` can be like "0.4.3" or "minor" to increment only the minor number from the previous value in `package.json`.